-The 8th ACM Digital Health (DH) conference, taking place on 23-26 April, 2018, is a multidisciplinary event designed to foster research collaboration in this emerging area of research.
+Digital Health (DH), taking place in Montreal, Canada on April 11-13, 2016, is a multidisciplinary event to foster research collaborating in this emerging and very relevant area of research.
 DH is aiming to inspire early stage researchers developing a career in this field.
-The PhD Student Track is designed to provide high quality feedback to doctoral students by offering an opportunity for them to present their work to a group of mentors and peers.
-Students currently pursuing a PhD in a field related to digital health are invited to submit progress reports of up to 2 pages.
-They should clearly outline the project, its novelty and significance, and provide at least one result from ongoing work (that is, not just a project proposal).
+The PhD Student Track is designing to provide high quality feedback to doctoral students by offering an opportunity to students of presenting their work to a group of mentors and peers.
+The track will include a Health Challenge designed for students to network and have a hands-on learning experience.

 In order to participate in the PhD Student Track, the students can: